Tsukiyomi Shrine (Kyoto): Founding

 According to Nihon Shoki, in the 3rd year of the reign of Emperor Kenzo (The 23rd Emperor of Japan), Ahenomikotoshiro (阿閉臣事代), a messenger to Mimana (任那へ), received an oracle from the god of the moon, demanding the construction of a new shrine dedicated to him.
 The Imperial Court chose to offer the land of "Utaarasuda" (歌荒樔田) in Kadono County of Yamashiro Province to the moon god, and it is said that Oshimi Sukune (押見宿禰), the founder of Iki Prefecture, had performed service in the shrine.
 It is generally believed that the article above refers to the founding of the Tsukiyomi Shrine.
 This Shrine here was originally a branch of another Tsukiyomi Shrine in Iki Province.
-Later, acoording to Nihon Montoku Tennō Jitsuroku, Tsukiyomi Shrine was relocated to "Matsuo no Minamiyama" (松尾之南山) in 856 to avoid the danger of flooding, and has been enshrined there since.
+Later, according to Nihon Montoku Tennō Jitsuroku, Tsukiyomi Shrine was relocated to "Matsuo no Minamiyama" (松尾之南山) in 856 to avoid the danger of flooding, and has been enshrined there since.
 In addition, according to an excerpt form Yamashiro Fudoki, when Tsukuyomi no Mikoto visited Ukemochi no Kami, there was a Katsura in the area.
 It is said that he was possessed by a tree, and the name "Katsura" originated from this tale.

 As mentioned above, the article in the 3rd year of Emperor Kenzo's reign is considered to have been passed down by the Iki clan, and it is said to be a bunrei (分霊, lit.
 "Dividing spirit") of the Tsukiyomi Shrine on Iki island, the homeland of the Iki clan.
 It is said that the importance of Tsushima and Iki in the relationship between the central government and the Korean Peninsula was the reason why the request for a new shrine was granted.
 Considering the period when the clans of Iki and Tsushima begame involved in central rituals such as Urabe (卜部, lit. "oracle"), it is speculated that Tsukiyomi Shrine was actually founded in the middle to later half of the 6th century.

 Regarding the location of the original enshrined place "Utaarasuda", the shrine's chronicle, Tsukiyomi Daijingu Denki (月読大神宮伝記) proposed two siites: Ueno (上野), where Tsukiyomizuka (月読塚) is located; and Kari (桂里).
 There are also a number of sites proposed by other theories, such as Utamura (宇太村), where the later Heiankyo was constructed; and the Arisugawa basin (有栖川).
 Among them, Ueno is considered to be the most likely, because its location along a riverside matches the description of Nihon Montoku Tennō Jitsuroku.